Latest Update May Not Be Current

 |Calorie Weighted Basis||36%||44%||21%|

-The first ingredient in this dog food lists beef broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The first ingredient in this dog food is beef broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.